Museums in St. Pete Clearwater

 History & Heritage Museums

-The St. Petersburg Museum of History is perched right at the entrance to the new St. Pete Pier District, a location that makes it easy to explore the museum and then have a great meal and a drink along the waterfront afterwards.
+The St. Petersburg Museum of History is perched right at the entrance to the St. Pete Pier District, a location that makes it easy to explore the museum and then have a great meal and a drink along the waterfront afterwards.
 There's lots to enjoy here, including "Little Cooperstown" - the world's largest collection of baseballs; the Flight One Gallery that celebrates the world's first commercial flight from St. Pete to Tampa in 1914; and the Sunshine City Gallery, depicting the many colorful eras of the city's life.

 At the Florida Holocaust Museum in St. Pete, exhibits artfully detail the economic, social and political backdrop that occurred over decades and contributed to the horrors of the Holocaust.
-Listen to survivors’ recorded accounts of the atrocities, feel the fear and courage in their voices and study photos and artifacts documenting their experiences.
+Listen to survivors’ recorded accounts of the atrocities, feel the fear and courage in their voices and study photos and artifacts documenting their experiences. (note: the museum is closed for renovations and expected to open in early 2025)

 Check out the Tarpon Springs Heritage Museum, which chronicles the town’s development into a Greek enclave.
 It’s fitting that the setting looks over the bayou, where the sponge industry still thrives.
 The nearby Tarpon Springs Cultural Center hosts events and also shows a 20-minute film about town history.
 Tour a former Victorian mansion, now the Safford House Museum, to get a glimpse of what life was like in Tarpon Springs in the late 1800s.